OrienteerBAP/Orienteer-Guidebook/conventions_of_this_document.md

 * Interface elements, like buttons or anything that has a name and that you can click is given with the **bold** font.

-* Code and commands are given in a box, like this: `Code`
+* Code and commands are given in `boxes`.

 * Setting parameters is shown with a colon.
 For example, "Set Type:LINK" says: for the parameter "Type", set the value "LINK".